Eric Saul has been working on Japanese American historical projects since 1979.

 The More Perfect Union exhibit was a catalyst and inspiration for many Japanese American historical projects that followed.
 It was truly an engine for social change.

 We have just added the moving story of Solly Ganor, a Jewish survivor of the Holocaust who was liberated by Japanese American soldiers.
-Learn more about Solly here and read excerpts from his book, Light One Candle: A Survivor's Tale from Lithuania to Jerusalem.
+Learn more about Solly here.

 Virtual Exhibit on Nisei Soldiers in World War II